JoaoOtavioOCortes/JoaoOtavioOCortes/README.md

  ## what's up!
 My name is João Otávio.
 - I’m into programming and problem-solving!
-- I’m currently learning and working with OOP, C# and .Net
+- I’m currently working with OOP, C# and .Net
 - I’m working as Dev at VRTech!!
 - How to reach me : joaootavioocortes@gmail.com
                             instagram : @_jaobolinha_